uo-ec607/lectures/10-funcs-intro/10-funcs-intro.md

 ## Further resources

 In the next two lectures, we'll dive into more advanced programming and function topics (debugging, parallel implementation, etc.).
 However, I hope that today has given you solid grasp of the fundamentals.
 I highly encourage you to start writing some of your own functions.
-You will be doing a lot of this as your career progresses and mastering this skill early will put you on the road to data science success<sup>TM</sup>.
+You will be doing this a *lot* as your career progresses.
+Establishing an early mastery of function writing will put you on the road to awesome data science success<sup>TM</sup>.
 Here are some additional resources for both inspiration and reference:

 - [Chapter 19 ("Functions)")](http://r4ds.had.co.nz/functions.html) and [Chapter 21 ("Iteration)")](http://r4ds.had.co.nz/iteration.html) of *R4DS* (Grolemund and Wickham) cover much of the same ground as we have here, with particular emphasis on the `purrr` package for iteration.
 - [Chapter 10 ("Functional programming)")](http://adv-r.had.co.nz/Functional-programming.html) and [Chapter 11 ("Functionals)")](http://adv-r.had.co.nz/Functionals.html) of *Advanced R* (Wickham) goes into more depth, especially on the philosophy of functional programming.
 It also emphasises the `*apply()` family of functions, although that is at least partly (entirely?) due to the fact that `purrr` was introduced after its publication.